bradleyburgess/eleventy-plugin-broken-links/README.md

 Under the hood, the plugin uses:

 - `node-html-parser` to parse build output and gather links
-- `url-status-code` to check the HTTP status codes
 - `eleventy-fetch` to cache results
 - `minimatch` to handle globbing for excluded input files
 - `kleur` for log coloring / formatting
+- `valid-url` to check if it's a valid uri

 ---